Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

 ---
 layout: contact.njk
-description: >-
+description: Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
+If you are looking for employment, please visit our `<a href="/about/careers/">Careers Page</a>` to learn more about working with us, and a list of open positions.
+Prefer immediate human interaction?
+contact_number: |-
   <!--StartFragment-->

-  Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
-If you are looking for employment, please visit our `<a href="https://industrialstrengthmarketing.com/about/careers/">Careers Page</a>` to learn more about working with us, and a list of open positions.
-Prefer immediate human interaction?
+  <strong class="accent">Call Us 1-866-529-8908</strong>

   <!--EndFragment-->
-contact_number: Call Us 1-866-529-8908
 url: https://industrialsitepannel.netlify.app/about/careers/
 contact_detail:
   title: BNA → SAT → SFO